benedfit/website/source/_posts/2013-06-28-phases-and-atomic-design-phase-one.md

 ## To-do:

 *   Provide configuration to allow user to set pattern to match variable name on.
-*   Possibly order the options based on size rather than order of declaration
+*   Possibly order the options based on size rather than order of declaration.
-*   Confirm this works with .sass as well as .scss
+*   Confirm this works with `.sass` as well as `.scss`.
-*   Deal with other browser units of measure
+*   Deal with other browser units of measure.

 [Check out the release on GitHub](https://github.com/benedfit/patternlab) and [let me know what you think via Twitter](https://twitter.com/benedfit).